-In the Rural zone, catering uses, single dwellings, subsidiary apartments, temporary dwellings, shops, stores, outdoor assembly uses, outdoor markets, light industries, and general industries can be developed only as accessory uses to a main use or building permitted in the zone.
+In the Rural zone, single dwellings, subsidiary apartments, temporary dwellings, shops, outdoor assembly uses, outdoor markets, light industries, and general industries may be developed only as accessory uses to a main use or building permitted in the zone.

 3. Development Criteria